keyrusrocks/botfuel-smalltalks/README.md

 ```

 ### 3- Declare module
-You have to adding the module into your bot configuration ([see doc](https://docs.botfuel.io/dialog/modules/overview#adding-a-module-to-the-bot-configuration-file)):
+You have to add the module into your bot configuration ([see doc](https://docs.botfuel.io/dialog/modules/overview#adding-a-module-to-the-bot-configuration-file)):

 ```js
 {